Christopher-Yammine/closer/readme.md

 <div align="center">

-> Hello world!
+> Hello, world!
 This is the project’s summary that describes the project plain and simple, limited to the space available.

 **[PROJECT PHILOSOPHY](#project-philosophy) • [WIREFRAMES](#wireframes) • [TECH STACK](#tech-stack) • [IMPLEMENTATION](#implementation) • [HOW TO RUN?](#how-to-run)**